Dharmmaraja/SQE-Damascus/prepare_trans/excel_format/README.md

 2. The Excel file ensures data accuracy at several levels, thus enforcing best philological practices;
 3. Processing data in an Excel format is extensively supported in languages such as Perl, Python, and JavaScript.

-The following information structure facilitates a careful analysis of ancient artefacts, either lapidary and/or non-lapidary and in whatever language.
+The following information structure facilitates a careful analysis of ancient fragments, either lapidary and/or non-lapidary and in whatever language.

 ## Create a Notebook